Daniel J. Frey

 My freedom is more important than your freedom.

-My power is sanctified; I will not share of my abundance to you the takers.
+My power is sanctified; I will not share my abundance with you, the takers.

 No one else need apply.